 Where practical, establish and maintain a natural lake shore buffer to filter storm-water, pollution, and nutrient run-off from surrounding uplands and to capture sediments before they reach the lake shore.
 Avoid habitat alteration along the shoreline and in surrounding landscape.
 Minimize potential dispersal corridors for exotic species, such as roads and bridges.
 Maintain or restore the natural flood and ice scour regime.

 Survey for occurrences statewide to advance documentation and classification of inland calcareous lake shores.
 Continue searching for large sites in good condition (A- to AB-ranked).

-Research composition of inland calcareous lake shores statewide in order to characterize variations and to clearly separate from inland non-calcareous lake shores and cobble shore wet meadows.
+Research composition of inland calcareous lake shores statewide in order to characterize variations.
+More data are needed to clearly separate this community from inland non-calcareous lake shore, cobble shore wet meadow, and marl pond shore.

 This community is widespread throughout upstate New York north of the North Atlantic Coast Ecoregion.
 It is probably represented by different ecoregional variants.
 Occurrences are known from the Allegheny Plateau, Adirondacks, Lake Ontario and Lake Champlain Lowlands.
 Other occurrences are reported from the Taconic Highlands.
 It is probably concentrated in the Great Lakes Ecoregion.

 This physically broadly-defined community may occur worldwide.
 Examples with the greatest biotic affinities to New York occurrences are suspected to span north to southern Canada, west to Minnesota, southwest to Indiana and Tennessee, southeast to North Carolina and northeast to Nova Scotia